hotg-ai/rune/docs/tutorial.md

 - SOUND (consumes sound)
 - ACCEL (consumes x, y, z data from the accelerometer)
 - IMAGE (consumes an image of x, y )
-- IMAGE (consumes an image of  x, y)

 The `PROC_BLOCK` directive allows for pre- and post-processing of the data.
 For example, if the model needs the data to be normalized to values between 0 and 1, you can create a `PROC_BLOCK` to perform this pre processing.